Course Registration

 Students must withdraw from courses using the Student Hub.

-Students who experience difficulty withdrawing from a course should promptly email the Office of the University Registrar.
+Students who experience difficulty withdrawing from a course should promptly request support through the Registrar Service Portal.
 If it is determined that there is an issue with the student’s Student Hub access, they need to contact the Service Desk at the following:

 617.373.4357 (HELP)